netbootxyz/netboot.xyz-docs/docs/kb/providers/vultr.md

 Once you've finished the installation, reboot the instance as you normally would.
 Vultr will automatically reboot your virtual machine into the OS you deployed.

+### Boot from iPXE on a Vultr Bare Metal Server

+On Vultr Bare Metal, you can find the iPXE options in the iPXE tab in the Server Type section.

+* Set the chain URL to `https://boot.netboot.xyz`

+Make sure to use Legacy (PCBIOS) images because Bare Metal does not support EFI at this time.
+You can then load the console up and use the menu from there.